haagahelia/ohke-teknologiat/01_docker/DevOpsWithDocker_1b/DevOpsWithDocker_Part1b_learning_notes.md

 - Most changing content later in Dockerfile to have more permanent layers to the top for faster caching.

-- Remember RUN means running commands to build/while building the image i.e. 'docker build- ...
+- Remember RUN means RUNNING commands to build / while building the **image** i.e. 'docker build- ...

-   - ... whereas CMD / ENTRYPOINT is the definition of the command to run at 'docker run', while starting the container
+   - ... whereas CMD / ENTRYPOINT is the definition of the command(s) that WOULD BE run at 'docker run', later, while starting the **container**

 - ENTRYPOINT vs CMD can be confusing: